-In its day to day operations the Commissioner experiences wide fluctuations in its receipts and payments, although, the majority of its cash streams are known at least 3 days in advance.
+In its day to day operations the Commissioner experiences wide fluctuations in its receipts and payments, although, the majority of its cash streams are known at least three days in advance.
 The policy will be to maintain the minimum cash balance hence make best use of potential income streams.

-Performance measure - the daily bank balance on the main account should be maintained within a limit of + or -£2,000, this should be achieved 95% of the time (i.e. 347 days out of 365).
-A minimum investment balance of £250k should be held to cover unforeseen expenditure; this should be placed on treasury deposit overnight, within the liquidity select account or within instantly accessible money market funds.
+A minimum investment balance of £250k should be held to cover unforeseen expenditure; this should be placed on treasury deposit overnight, within the liquidity select/business reserve account or within instantly accessible money market funds.